 Hudson is also the original home of Western Reserve College, now Case Western Reserve University in Cleveland.
-Established in 1826, the college moved to Cleveland in 1890, leaving behind its prep school, Western Reserve Academy, which was closed between 1903 and 1916.
+Established in 1826, the college moved to Cleveland in 1890, leaving behind its preparatory school, Western Reserve Academy, which was closed between 1903 and 1916.
 Today, this nationally recognized co-ed secondary school is home to more than 400 students.

 James Ellsworth, born in Hudson in 1849, who made his fortune in coal mining, returned to Hudson in 1907 to find his hometown in a deteriorated state.
 The streets were mud, the school he attended was closed and there was no water or sewer system.
 Through his generosity, these infrastructure deficiencies were corrected; in addition, changes were made to beautify the village’s streetscape and Western Reserve Academy was reopened in 1916.
 The clocktower on the Village Green was a gift to the community from Mr. Ellsworth.